AdobeDocs/experience-platform.en/help/use-case-playbooks/playbooks/ui-guide.md

 >[!IMPORTANT]
 >
 >No need to worry!
 This is a safe space to experiment and you can't break anything.
-There is no data associated with any of the
+There is no data associated yet with any of the assets that you create.
+You must first ingest data in order to achieve the use cases.

 It is important to understand that the generated assets differ based on the use case you are enabling: